A new perspective

 A jolt, and movement stops.
 The hay continues to fall a moment, Donny puts the car in gear and drives forward into a huge parking garage, Pulling into a space labeled Mr. MacGyver, the old man opens his door and gets out.
 I follow.
 The three of us meet together at the back of the Lincoln and walk further south of where we parked.
 A pair of doors are before us and we stop as Donny presses a series of numbers into the keypad at one edge.
 The door clicks, we enter.

-The door closes behind us, we’re in a large room with tables.
+We’re in a large room with tables.
 Chairs at each.
-Mystified, perhaps a classroom.
 The old man finally grasps my arm and turns me to look at him.
-“You’re in bout the most secret installation in the country.
+“You’re in about the most secret installation in the country.
 It’s only known to the Presidential top staff, some of the Secret Service, and few others.
-Congress knows nuthin about this facility.”
+Congress knows nuthin about this place.”

 Bewildering thoughts course through my mind.
 “Why me?”
 I ask.